vigilion/vigilion-rails/README.md

   scan_file :attachment, scan_column: "any_column_name"
 ```

-But you can also replace entirely the `on_scan_attachment` method in your model.
+You can also replace entirely the `on_scan_attachment` method in your model.
 In that case, you have to implement the logic to handle the scan results.